jlato89/TriviaGame/README.md

 1. create global variables for JS
 1. build functions for Timer, RandomQuestion, Start-Game Button, ect... ect
 1. build main process that includes all of above functions

-#### Current block
-trying to find a way to combine the functions and events in such a way that they read from eachother without creating an infinite loop.
-(5/21)